Image to STL Converter

 - SVG usually produces cleaner geometry than PNG.

-- Use high-contrast PNGs (simple shapes, not photos).
+- For Logo: use high-contrast graphics (simple shapes, not photos).

 - If your slicer asks for units, choose millimeters (mm).